Kirklees Valley Local Nature Reserve: Birdhouses

 Along Kirklees Trail, numerous birdhouses can be found with unconventional designs, such as a roll of toilet paper and a domino, which have been designed by Paul Rodney.
-In January 2021, a new birdhouse was put up across from the site of Tottington Railway.
-It was in the shape of a signpost with a picture of a castle and the words ‘Barnard Castle’ on it with each letter in a different size.
+In January 2021, a birdhouse in the shape of a signpost was installed across from the site of Tottington Railway Station with the words ‘Barnard Castle’ in the style of a Snellen chart.
 Rodney created it with the intention to mock Dominic Cummings after he broke Lockdown rules by visiting Barnard Castle, claiming that he was testing his eyesight.

 Emergency Meadow

-Emergency Meadow is a sculpture of a Victorian Handcart that forms part of the Irwell Sculpture Trail.
+Emergency Meadow is a sculpture of a Victorian handcart that forms part of the Irwell Sculpture Trail.
 It was designed by Melissa Hunt and constructed in 2015 under the bridge that replaced Woolfold Viaduct.
 It is only sewn with white flowers as a tribute to Olives Paper Mill, which was situated nearby.
 Today, its upkeep has been minimal, resulting in the bed becoming overgrown.